Red-Maximus/Raindrop-Passport-Authentication/README.md

     $ npm install
 ```

-Add a `config.js` file into the `app` directory.
+Add a `config.js` file into the `Raindrop-Passport-Authentication` directory.
 This is needed to initialize the Hydrogen API.
 ```
     const sandClientId = "[Put Sandbox Client ID Here]", sandClientSecret = "[Put Sandbox Client Secret Here]",